-102-9.16 Temporary Traffic Detection and Maintenance: Provide temporary traffic detection and maintenance at existing, temporary, and new signalized intersections.
 Provide temporary traffic detection equipment listed on the APL.

 Restore any loss of detection within 12 hours.
+If permanent traffic detection cannot be restored within 12 hours, provide temporary detection.
 Ensure 90% accuracy per signal phase, measured at the initial installation and after any lane shifts, by comparing sample data collected from the detection system with ground truth data collected by human observation.
 Collect the sample and ground truth data for a minimum of five minutes during a peak and five minutes during an off-peak period with a minimum three detections for each signal phase.
 Perform the test in the presence of the Engineer.